Have we been “barking up the wrong tree” for the last 18 months?

 “Inhaled budesonide reduced the relative risk of requiring urgent care or hospitalisation by 90% in the 28-day study period.”

-– 90% !!!
-Why has this not been splashed across the front page of every newspaper ?!
+Why were the results of this trial not splashed across the front page of every newspaper ?

 The idea of budesonide being a potential highly effective treatment for Covid-19 must be fairly recent?

-Back in July last year (2020), the Lancet was suggesting corticosteroids could be a useful treatment for Covid-19 *******
+Back in July last year (2020), the Lancet was already suggesting corticosteroids could be a useful treatment for Covid-19.